DannyLurker/Social-Media-App/README.md

 ## Disclaimer

-- This Project created by watched A YouTube tutorial, Special thanks to WebDevWarriors for their excellent guidance and content.
-Here's Youtube Tutorial link: https://youtu.be/6XF_uhF4axg?si=-C_GViWdJj7MoqQV
+This project was created by following a YouTube tutorial.
+Special thanks to **WebDevWarriors** for their excellent guidance and content.
+You can watch the tutorial here: [https://youtu.be/6XF_uhF4axg](https://youtu.be/6XF_uhF4axsi=-C_GViWdJj7MoqQV)

 # Nexora